OTAs

 Consider listing your property on multiple platforms, such as Booking.com, Vrbo, and Agoda.
 Use social media platforms to showcase your vacation rental property and engage with potential guests.
 Create a direct booking website to foster relationships with guests, drive repeat direct bookings, and reduce OTA fees.

 You don't need technical skills to build a direct booking website using our dedicated service, Hospitable Direct.
-Then, we'll list your property on Google Vacation Rentals.
+Moreover, we'll list your property on Google Vacation Rentals.
 Travelers can discover your rental when searching for accommodations on Google, and you'll receive direct bookings without incurring high third-party fees.